zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ATACseq.sh

-This script will QC fastq files and align reads to the reference genome build with Bowtie2 or chromap, depending on the species selection passed by -g or the index and other required files passed by -i, -b and -c,  convert to filtered BAM/BED and bigwig format, then call peaks with MACS2 in BEDPE mode after Tn5 shifting.
+This script checks quality controls of fastq files, then aligns reads to the specified reference genome using Bowtie2 or chromap, depending on the selected species passed by -g or the provided index and other necessary files specified by -i, -b, and -c.
+It converts the alignments to filtered BAM/BED and bigwig formats, and subsequently identifies peaks using MACS2 in BEDPE mode following Tn5 shifting.

 > This script works for both ATACseq and CUT&TAG.

 #### Input
 Paired-end fastq files with **_R1/2** suffix, i.e. test_R1.fastq.gz, test_R2.fastq.gz
-> Single-end sequencing data is also supported with -s, although it is not recommended.
+> Single-end sequencing data is also supported with -s, but it is not recommended.

 #### Options